 1. Capture the Data, Make Better Decisions

 Accurate, high-quality data is critical to ensuring compliance.
 With the right systems in place, companies will be privy to an unprecedented amount of data.
-Since a waterwall amortization schedule will be required for every line item, for each employee on variable pay, and on every contract companies will be creating an incredible amount of information.
+Since a waterfall amortization schedule will be required for every line item—for each employee on variable pay and on every contract—companies will be creating an incredible amount of information.
 This is a blessing in disguise as it will provide sales and finance leaders with more data to make better decisions.
-That is if you’re not managing commissions manually.

-If you’re still managing commissions manually, the compliance needs of ASC 606 are a perfect reason to automate.
-Not only will your compensation admins and sales ops managers thank you for it, but finance can rest easy knowing that the chance of costly errors is significantly reduced.
-Successful finance teams realize that by automating processes based on real and predictive analytics leads to more profitable decisions for the entire organization.
+If you’re still managing commissions manually, the compliance needs of ASC 606 are the perfect reason to automate.
+Not only will your compensation admins and sales ops managers thank you for it, but you will be able to rest easy knowing that the chance of costly errors is significantly reduced.
+Successful finance teams realize that automating processes based on real and predictive analytics leads to reduced risk, intuitive audit trails, and more profitable decisions for the entire organization.

 3. Build Trust with Transparency